 No

 Yes, Nassagaweya Canyon is rated as Easy difficulty, making it suitable for beginners and families looking for an accessible outdoor experience.
-The 2.5 km distance and 45min duration make it a manageable hike for most fitness levels.
+The 4.6 km one-way distance (or 9.2 km out-and-back option) with 122m elevation gain makes it a manageable hike for most fitness levels.

 The Nassagaweya Canyon trail has an elevation gain of 122 m, which is moderate and typical for an easy-rated hike in the region.